-- Community Connectedness: creating opportunities for equity in arts, civic dialogue, community problems solving as well as supporting natural and built spaces where people live, work and play.
+- Community Connectedness: creating opportunities for equity in arts, civic dialogue, community problem solving as well as supporting natural and built spaces where people live, work and play.

-- Economic Opportunity and Security: strengthing support for low-income individuals and families through community development, workforce education and training and creating sustainable employment pathways.
+- Economic Opportunity and Security: strengthening support for low-income individuals and families through community development, workforce education and training and creating sustainable employment pathways.

 - Education: exploring high-quality educational opportunities for everyone, from cradle to career, and more equitable access for racial and cultural communities.

-- Health: increasing health equity through quality, affordable health services, particulary for low-income, uninsured and under-insured individuals.
+- Health: increasing health equity through quality, affordable health services, particularly for low-income, uninsured and under-insured individuals.

-- Housing and Transportation: strengthening our region through affordable, quality housing, addressing homelessless and investing in equitable transportation options and benefits.
+- Housing and Transportation: strengthening our region through affordable, quality housing, addressing homelessness and investing in equitable transportation options and benefits.